klauseduard/under-over-models/chapters/05-organizational-size-influence.md

 *Note: This section presents emerging considerations rather than established practices.
 Organizations should adapt these insights to their specific context and risk tolerance.*

 As organizations integrate AI capabilities, traditional team structures and coordination mechanisms are likely to evolve in significant ways.
-The following discussion points examine potential implications for team dynamics at different time horizons.
-These observations draw from early implementations and emerging trends, providing strategic considerations for forward-thinking practitioners rather than established theory.
+This evolution will unfold across distinct time horizons, each characterized by different patterns of human-AI collaboration, coordination approaches, and authority structures.
+The visualization below illustrates this temporal progression, showing how organizational structures for human-AI teams are likely to develop from relatively simple, human-centered configurations in the near term toward more sophisticated and integrated frameworks over time.

+The evolution spans three key time horizons: near-term (current or imminent state), emerging, and long-term.
+At each stage, organizations face different challenges in structuring work, coordinating activities, establishing authority relationships, and evaluating performance in hybrid human-AI environments.
+This temporal perspective helps organizations not only respond to immediate integration needs but also prepare for more sophisticated human-AI collaboration patterns as both technological capabilities and organizational practices mature.

 ![Parallel Human-AI Teams: Specialization and Integration](../images/parallel-human-ai-teams.svg)